Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Theoretical Results and Supplementary Analyses

-In this design, the FD loss updates only $\eta^f$, while the actor and critic losses update $\eta^\pi$ and $\eta^Q$ through their respective RL objectives.
-This decouples dynamics-driven and reward-driven adaptation in the adapter pathways, which can introduce objective mismatch when the reward-driven adapters move in directions not supported by the dynamics-trained pathway.
+Here $M^m$ denotes the corresponding module: $f_\theta$, $\pi_\xi$, or $Q_\zeta$.
+The FD loss updates only $\eta^f$, while the actor and critic losses update $\eta^\pi$ and $\eta^Q$.
+This decouples dynamics-driven and reward-driven adaptation, which can introduce objective mismatch when reward-driven adapters move in directions not supported by the dynamics-trained pathway.

 \paragraph{Shadow gradients (diagnostics in $\eta$-space and $z$-space).} Since $\omega$ is detached in the RL losses in DMA*-SH, the true training-time gradients through the shared adapter pathway~\eqref{eq:shared-adapter-pathway} satisfy $\nabla_\eta L_\pi = 0$ and $\nabla_z L_\pi = 0$ by construction.
 For analysis only, we define a \emph{shadow} computation that temporarily removes the stop-gradient through $\omega$ and differentiates RL losses along this pathway.
 These shadow quantities are \emph{not} used for training and do not affect the optimization trajectory; they are diagnostic probes of how the RL objective would prefer to change the shared adapter pathway if the detachment were removed.